-AM supports Normal Claims, as specified in section 5.6 of the specification.
-The optional Aggregated Claims and Distributed Claims representations are not supported by AM.
+Identity Cloud supports Normal Claims, as specified in section 5.6 of the specification.
+The optional Aggregated Claims and Distributed Claims representations are not supported by Identity Cloud.

-When AM is configured as an authorization server, a scope is a concept.
+When Identity Cloud is configured as an authorization server, a scope is a concept.

 For example, Facebook has an OAuth 2.0 scope named

-When AM is configured as an OpenID provider, scopes can relate to data in a user profile by making use of one or more claims.
+When Identity Cloud is configured as an OpenID provider, scopes can relate to data in a user profile by making use of one or more claims.

-As each claim represents a piece of information from the user profile, AM displays the actual data the relying party will receive if the end user consents to sharing it:
+As each claim represents a piece of information from the user profile, Identity Cloud displays the actual data the relying party will receive if the end user consents to sharing it: